What Is The Definition Of Electrical Resistance

 Resistivity

 To compare the resistance of different materials independently of their length and area, we use the concept of resistivity (ρ).
-Resistivity is an intrinsic property of a material that quantifies how strongly it resists electric current.
+Also, resistivity is an intrinsic property of a material that quantifies how strongly it resists electric current.
 It is defined as the resistance of a conductor of unit length and unit cross-sectional area.

 The relationship between resistance, resistivity, length, and area is given by the formula: